DS4PS/ddmp-uw-class-spring-2019/index.md

 # Submitting Assignments

 Please submit your assignments in the appropriate column next to your name in the Google Sheets below.
-Your assignments should be turned in as a R Markdown file in html; in order to create a shareable link to your work it is best to save your file to either Dropbox or Github and to copy the link from there.
+Your assignments should be turned in as a R Markdown file in html; please publish your markdown using RPubs so that we can view it.
+Follow this video for a guide to [Rpubs](https://www.youtube.com/watch?v=GJ36zamYVLg)

+The link ypu get from RPubs is the one you will paste to the spreadsheet.
+Notice that we need to see your work when clicking your link.
+You can use any other way as long as we can see your work. please verify your link after submitting to the following google sheet.

 [Google Sheet](https://docs.google.com/spreadsheets/d/1kbbOlKsM8TX_ZuamWgpf-sZSvaa68wlqI6kmkRV0Zxg/edit?usp=sharing)